miketry0313/APM_interface/README.md

 In a third terminal, you can do for example `rostopic echo /attitude` to watch the attitude topic.

+If it shows, ERROR: Cannot load message class for [roscopter/XXXXX].
+Are your messages built?
+You can source the setup.bash file of your catkin to solve the problem.

 See [original docs][1] for more details.
 (Note that the original docs are wrong: you have to use `--baudrate` instead of `--rate`.
 See the source for the